-Once your primary school has signed up to be in partnership with the ASA, you need to make sure your school is making the maximum use out of the resources and support we provide.
+Once your primary school has signed up to be in partnership to the School Swimming Charter, you need to make sure you’re getting the best from all the resources and support we provide.

-It’s people who make things happen, but we’re all busy and under pressure … often school staff find that they simply don’t have the time to focus on swimming when there are so many other priorities in a school day.
+It’s people who make things happen, but we’re all busy and under pressure.
+Often staff find they simply don’t have the time to focus on swimming when there are so many other priorities in a school day.

-This is why we would like primary schools to nominate a specific member of staff to be a charter champion, a central point of contact within the school who will take responsibility for the necessary co-ordination and communication tasks.
+That’s why we’d like you to nominate a specific member of staff to be a Charter Champion, a central point of contact within your school to take responsibility for co-ordinating and communicating tasks.

 This may be a particular class teacher who enjoys or has previous experience in swimming lessons, a teaching assistant or even a governor.
 It doesn’t necessarily matter who it is, they just need to be active and enthusiastic, and happy to take on tasks such as:

-- Liaison with the swimming lesson provider and/or local authority contacts to make sure arrangements are crystal clear in terms of times, dates and transport
+- Working with the swimming lesson provider and/or local authority to make sure arrangements are clear in terms of times, dates and transport

-- Distribution of School Swimming Passports to every pupil and encouraging their use
+- Distributing School Swimming Passports and encouraging their use

-- Awarding of badges, certificates and passport stickers at school assemblies
+- Awarding badges, certificates and passport stickers at school assemblies

-- Challenge the swimming teachers to provide the best possible quality lessons (again via Charter Templates – questions to ask, what to accept as a bare minimum etc.)
+- Challenging the swimming teachers to provide the best possible quality lessons

 If you haven’t already signed up to receive all of the template materials to support your teaching staff in their delivery of school swimming, sign up here.

-And if you have signed up, but haven’t nominated your School Swimming Champion, just email firstname.lastname@example.org with your school name, the name of the champion and an email address.
+And if you’ve signed up, but haven’t nominated your School Swimming Champion, just email email@example.com with your school name, the name of the champion and an email address.

 Ideally, the School Swimming Champion should be trained via the National Curriculum Training Programme (NCTP) course to add to their knowledge and skills.